tlamedia/gtm-kit/readme.txt

 * New welcome modal greets fresh installs on their first GTM Kit admin page and links to the documentation.
 Existing installs are not interrupted.
 * GTM Kit can now surface launch and upgrade announcements from gtmkit.com without a plugin release.

+#### Bugfixes:
+* No more "headers already sent" PHP warning when running WP-CLI commands on sites that use the Cookie Keeper option.

 #### Other:
 * New `gtmkit_introductions` filter and `Introduction_Interface` contract let add-ons register their own announcement modals through a documented public API.